Cinderella Pumpkins

 Applications

 Cinderella pumpkins are best suited for cooked applications such as roasting, baking, and steaming.
-Their sweet flavor and creamy texture make them ideal for use in baked goods and desserts such as pies, bread, muffins, cookies, and cakes.
-They can also be pureed and used to make pumpkin ice cream.
-In addition to sweet preparations, Cinderella pumpkins can be cooked and made into pumpkin butter, pureed into soups, stews, or casseroles, or hollowed out and used as a decorative bowl.
-Cinderella pumpkins pair well with meats such as sausage, poultry, bacon, or turkey, carrots, celery, parsnips, rutabagas, cabbage, green and red bell pepper, broccoli, zucchini, corn, mushrooms, garlic, onions, chives, cream cheese, cinnamon, honey, rice, quinoa, parsley, Italian seasoning, rosemary, thyme, and cheese such as cheddar, Emmenthal, or Gruyere.
-They will keep 3-5 months when stored in a cool and dry place.
+Their sweet flavor and creamy texture make them ideal for baked goods and desserts like pies, breads, muffins, cookies, and cakes.
+They can also be frozen and used to make pumpkin ice cream, smoothies, or gelato.
+Cinderella pumpkins are frequently puréed for pumpkin butter, soups, stews, or casseroles.
+They may be hollowed out and used as a decorative bowl for stuffing with candy or other Halloween decorations.
+Cinderella pumpkins pair well with meats such as sausage, poultry, bacon, or turkey, carrots, celery, parsnips, rutabagas, cabbage, green and red bell peppers, broccoli, zucchini, corn, mushrooms, garlic, onions, chives, cream cheese, cinnamon, honey, rice, quinoa, parsley, Italian seasoning, rosemary, thyme, and cheese such as cheddar, Emmenthal, or Gruyere.
+Cinderella pumpkins will keep for 3 to 5 months when stored in a cool, dry place.
+When cooked, they can last up to 3 days in the fridge or 3 to 6 months in the freezer in their puréed form.

 Ethnic/Cultural Info

-The Rouge Vif D’Etampe pumpkin is rumored to be the original inspiration for the carriage in the classic Disney film Cinderella.
-It has been said that animators used the variety in the studio as a muse and sketched multiple variations of the pumpkin before the final version of the carriage was created.
-After the release of the film, the Rouge Vif D’Etampe pumpkin earned a new name, the Cinderella pumpkin, and this is the name most commonly used in the United States today.
+This variety is believed to have served as the original inspiration for the horse-drawn carriage featured in Disney's classic 1950 animated film Cinderella.
+The animators who worked on this film were said to have brought these pumpkins into the studio to study their rich color palettes and intricate textures.
+These artists created multiple variations of the pumpkin before the final version of the carriage was chosen.
+After the release of the film, the Rouge Vif d’Etampe pumpkin earned a new name, the Cinderella pumpkin, which is what it's most commonly referred to as in the United States today.
+This variety remains closely associated with the film and serves as an emblem of Disney's retelling of the Cinderella story.

 Geography/History